Przemysł II: Reconstruction of the murder

+It is unknown if the King was accompanied by his wife Margaret or by his daughter Ryksa, but it appears to be likely.

-Leaving Pyzdry, the King certainly didn't think that about only 30 km away, in the Brandenburg town of Brzezina are staying the two brothers Margraves Otto IV with the Arrow and Conrad, and the sons of the latter: Otto VII, John IV and probably also the youngest, Waldemar.
+Leaving Pyzdry, the King certainly didn't think that about only 30 km away, in the Brandenburg town of Brzezina are staying the two brothers Margraves Otto IV and Conrad, and the sons of the latter: Otto VII, John IV and probably also the youngest, Waldemar.
 They were carefully informed by traitors from Przemysł II's inner circle about the King's itinerary for the next few days.

-In the meanwhile, Przemysł II participated in the traditional tournaments and religious services of the Carnival.
+In the meantime, Przemysł II participated in the traditional tournaments and religious services of the Carnival.
 The security guard of the King became weaker, especially since probably 8 February.
-On that day began the forty days of Lent, and before heading out again the entourage wanted to rest.
+On that day began the forty days of Lent, and before heading out again, the entourage wanted to rest.

-The plan of kidnap the King by the Margraves of Brandenburg was widely detailed by the Roczniki małopolski.
-They probably wanted to obtain from Przemysł II the resignation of Pomerelia and with this, his plans for the unification of Polish Kingdom.
-The contingent was probably consisted of dozens of people, because made the kidnapping in hostile territory require adequate preparation.
-Direct command of the army was entrusted, according to the Rocznik kołbacki to certain Jakub, who was identified by Edward Rymar as Jakub Guntersberg (Jakub Kaszuba).
+The plan to kidnap the King by the Margraves of Brandenburg was widely detailed by the Roczniki małopolski.
+They probably wanted to obtain from Przemysł II the resignation of Pomerelia and with this, his plans for the unification of the Polish Kingdom.
+The contingent was probably consisted of dozens of people, because made the kidnapping in hostile territory required adequate preparation.
+Direct command of the army was entrusted, according to the Rocznik kołbacki, to a certain Jakub, who was identified by Edward Rymar as Jakub Guntersberg (Jakub Kaszuba).

-Although the personal participation of the Margraves in the kidnapping was stated in the Rocznik kapituły poznańskie and the chronicle of Jan Długosz, this fact seems unlikely, because they would not risk their lives, with no certainty of success.
+Although the personal participation of the Margraves in the kidnapping was stated in the Rocznik kapituły poznańskie and the chronicle of Jan Długosz, this fact seems unlikely, because they would not risk their lives with no certainty of success.
 In any case, an army of a few dozen men set off in the evening on 7 February (probably after sunset), by the shortest route through Noteć to the place where Przemysł II stayed.
 As was stated by Karol Górski, the sunset of 7 February (or properly 30 January, if we taken into account the subsequent calendar reform) occurred at 16:48, and the sunrise had come about 7:38, which gave fourteen hours to the army to quietly reach to their target.